Usage¶

 mihari rule help [COMMAND] # Describe subcommands or one specific subcommand

-mihari rule init PATH # Initialize a new rule file
+mihari rule init PATH # Initialize a new rule

 mihari rule list QUERY # List/search rules